 During my time in Spain, I went to one of the most famous summer festivals in Spain (Pamplona) called San Fermín.
 Also better known as Running of the Bulls.
 Let me tell you everything about this event.

 The Festival San Fermín

 During the day you mainly hang out in the streets, parks or plazas and enjoy yourself.
-You can expect lots of singing, dancing, drinking and non stop partying.
+You can expect lots of singing, dancing, drinking, and non-stop partying.

 How to dress up

 Occasionally you drink from it or (if you are not so thirsty yourself) splash it onto others.
-That way their white clothes will ne soaked in wine and turn rosa, plus they’ll get all sticky.
+That way their white clothes will be soaked in wine and turn rosa, plus they’ll get all sticky.